saranatour1/convex-panel/README.md

 2. **No logs appearing**:
    - Verify that your `NEXT_PUBLIC_CONVEX_URL` environment variable is correctly set.
    - Check that you've passed the `convex` prop to the ConvexPanel component.

+3. **Styling issues or unstyled panel**:
+   - Make sure you've imported the CSS file as described in the "Importing Styles" section:
+     ```jsx
+     import 'convex-panel/styles/convex-panel.css';
+     ```
+   - If you're using a framework that requires special handling for CSS imports (like Next.js with CSS modules), you may need to adjust how you import the styles.

 ## Development